Insurance for strata titles properties

 What happens if I cannot answer some of the questions in the quote online or do not know some details?

-Contact our team - we can guide you on what information we require.
+Contact our team and we can guide you on what information is required.

 -